- How do bureaucratic and administrative management complement scientific management?

 Writing at the same time as Taylor, Henri Fayol (1841–1925) and Max Weber (1864–1920) wrote complementary contributions to Taylor’s four principles of scientific management framework.
 Whereas Taylor focused on frontline managers, those who handle workers, Fayol focused on top managers, who set strategy, and Weber focused on middle managers, who implement strategy.
 Although Taylor, Fayol, and Weber viewed management from different perspectives, each stressed the need for logical, rational systems to coordinate and control various types of enterprises.

 Henri Fayol was a French mining executive who did the majority of his scholarly work after the Franco-Prussian War of 1870–1871.43 Fayol sought to develop a theory of administrative theory in order to increase efficiency in order to make the French economy stronger.
 Like Taylor, Fayol prized knowledge and experience over tradition.
 Unlike Taylor, however, Fayol focused on overall management of the corporation rather than on individual tasks involved in carrying out a firm’s business.
-Fayol focused on the overall social interactions [between or within what? a company and between companies? or just within a company?] the company.
+Fayol focused on the overall social interactions of the company.
 An explanation for this difference is that Taylor was concerned with worker behavior and performance, the domain of the frontline manager.
 Fayol’s focus was on the direction and coordination of the whole organization, which is the domain of the top manager.44 Another notable difference between the two men was that Taylor emphasized monetary compensation while Fayol recognized that people work for things other than money.
 Fayol’s greatest contribution was that he sought to develop an approach that would aid top managers in setting the direction of their company.

 Fayol presented three principal ideas about management.45 First, Fayol stressed the need for unity of command, that is, that a company’s management should speak with only voice.
 Too often under the Taylor system, a worker could have up to eight managers telling him how to perform a single task.
 Fayol stressed flexibility and recognized that authority must have responsibility attached to it.
 Accordingly, he stressed that management should maintain a unity of command, which ensured that each supervisor would explain to each of the employees in his group or division what aspect of his job to focus on.
 Each supervisor receives direction and information from the managers above him and passes that information down the chain of command.